 A graduate certificate in geographical information systems is also available for non-degree students who wish to specialize in the area of geographical information systems.
+This certificate focuses on the systematic study of map-making and the application of mathematical, computer, and other techniques to the analysis of large amounts of geographic data and the science of mapping geographic information.
 Upon satisfactorily completing the requirements of a graduate certificate (comprehensive examination not required for graduate certificate), an entry will be made on the student's transcript.
 A student who completes the graduate certificate in geographical information systems may apply the 15 hours credit toward the MA with a major in liberal studies or the MPA with a concentration in geographical information systems.
 All course work for the MA and MPA degrees, including the geographical information systems course work, must be completed within six years.